May 15, 2026 · 15 min read

 Can Claude Cowork replace Spellbook for a small law firm?

 Not entirely.
 Cowork is a general-purpose AI workflow tool with legal-specific presets; Spellbook is a contract-redlining product purpose-built for the Microsoft Word workflow that contract-heavy firms run on.
-For most small legal firms, Cowork covers about 80% of AI use cases (drafting, synthesis, communication, recurring administrative tasks).
-Firms with significant transactional or contract-redlining work should add Spellbook on top.
+For most small legal firms, Cowork covers about 85% of AI use cases (drafting, synthesis, communication, recurring administrative tasks) — and the May 12 expansion with the Ironclad and Definely connectors closed some of the contract-workflow gap.
+Firms with significant transactional or contract-redlining work should still add Spellbook on top.
 They're complementary, not substitutes.

 How much does Claude Cowork cost for a law firm?

-The Cowork product pricing is the underlying Anthropic Pro or Max subscription.
-Pricing has shifted multiple times in 2025 to 2026 as Anthropic has expanded the product.
+The Cowork product pricing is the underlying Anthropic Pro ($20/month) or Max ($100/month for Max 5x, $200/month for Max 20x) subscription.
 A 5-attorney firm should budget for one or two seats to start (one for the deploying attorney/paralegal team, optionally one for a second attorney) and re-evaluate after 90 days.
-Firms should check Anthropic's pricing page directly for current numbers.
+Firms should check Anthropic's pricing page directly for current numbers — the May 12 expansion did not change the subscription structure.

 What state bar AI rules apply to Claude Cowork?